johchoi-ms/Hackathon2025_CMX_Qaunt_AI_Agent/.clinerules/workflows/createDashboard.md

     - Average Sessions per User (per blade and overall)
     - User journey between blades: Build Sankey graph (referrer: https://d3-graph-gallery.com/sankey).
     - Session Frequency: avg number of active days per user in 28d
-    - Top Tenant (Power Users): share of activity by top X% (X configurable, default 10%)
-    - Cross-Blade Engagement: avg distinct blades per user
-    - Top blades by loads and users. (for multi blades analysis only)
-    - Repeat Visitors: % users with ≥3 visits in 28d
-    - First-time Users (New this Month): users first seen within last 28d
-    - Day-of-Week Engagement: active users by weekday
-    - Peak Hours Usage: sessions by hour of day

 - Must Add
     - 1) an executive summary at the top of the dashboard (no more than five sentences).
     - 2) Anomalies